FACTBOX-Views of frontrunners to succeed UK's Boris Johnson | Politics

 - United Kingdom

-The race to succeed Boris Johnson as British prime minister has begun, with eight candidates still in the running for a contest which will ultimately be decided by around 200,000 Conservative Party members.
+The race to succeed Boris Johnson as British prime minister has begun, with five candidates still in the running for a contest which will ultimately be decided by around 200,000 Conservative Party members.

 Below is what the bookmakers' top three favourites have said on key issues: RISHI SUNAK - Current favourite